-The Fee Problem: Why Airbnb's Listed Price Isn't the Real Price
+Why Airbnb's Listed Price Is Not the Real Price

-Airbnb's biggest pricing problem isn't the nightly rate — it's what comes after.
-Fees and taxes add an average of 40% to Airbnb's listed nightly price by checkout.1 The main culprits:
+Airbnb's biggest pricing problem is not the nightly rate — it is what comes after.
+Fees and taxes add an average of 40% to Airbnb's listed nightly price by checkout, according to 2024 data by Upgraded Points.1 The main culprits:

 - Cleaning fees: The national median is around $75, but in major tourist cities like Miami, Austin, and San Diego, it's common to see flat fees of $150–$300 — regardless of how many nights you're staying.2 On a two-night stay, a $200 cleaning fee adds $100 per night to your actual cost.